AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata.md

 You can also design your own metadata schemata if none exist that meet your needs (be careful, however, not to duplicate something that already exists).
 Within an organization, separating schemata makes it easier to share metadata among organizations.

-AEM provides you with an out-of-the-box list of the most popular metadata schemata, allowing you to jumpstart your metadata strategy and pick the metadata properties that you need from an already-defined schemata.
+AEM provides you with an out-of-the-box list of the most popular metadata schemata, allowing you to jump-start your metadata strategy and pick the metadata properties that you need from an already-defined schemata.

 The metadata schemata supported are listed in the following section.